as1ndu/as1ndu/content/about.md

 I am very active on twitter & also keep a repository of notes on interesing papers, talks & experiments, mostly around software.

-My programming languages of choice usually revolve around Python, Q(kdb+), Nim & Dart.
+My programming languages of choice usually revolve around Python,  Nim & Dart.
 I also write smart-contract code in Scilla, Vyper & Solidty.
 As for my  main work, as of late revolves around designing & building dapps that run on Zilliqa.